Cannabis in Ontario: Legalization for recreational use

 The Ontario Cannabis Retail Corporation is the sole legal wholesale distributor and online retailer of recreational cannabis in Ontario.
 The online store operates under the Ontario Cannabis Store (OCS) branding.
 The initial plan for legalization was for all retail outlets in Ontario to be operated by OCS, with at least 150 OCS stores opened by 2020.

 Following the election of the Progressive Conservative Party to government in the 2018 Ontario general election, the provincial government announced significant changes to the cannabis regulation and distribution system in August 2018.
 Plans for brick-and-mortar OCS retail outlets were cancelled, with OCS now intended to only operate as an online retailer with deliveries made by Canada Post.
 In addition to acting as the sole online retailer of recreational cannabis in Ontario, OCS will also act as the wholesale provider for private retail stores.
 Municipal governments were given the opportunity for indefinite opt-outs from having retail stores opened in their municipalities provided that they passed a council resolution in favour of opting out and they informed the Alcohol and Gaming Commission of Ontario in writing before 22 January 2019.

 In early November, Canada Post advised the OCS that the names and addresses of 4,500 customers had been accessed by an individual without authority to do so.

 Ontario bans the sale of recreational marijuana to anyone under the age of 19 (the same age that one can legally purchase alcohol or tobacco) and adults can carry up to 30 grams in public.
-Minors between the ages of 12-18 who possess less than five grams of cannabis can be given a provincial offences ticket of $200.
+Minors between the ages of 12 and 18 who possess less than five grams of cannabis can be given a provincial offences ticket of $200.
 If they are caught with more than five grams they will face further disciplinary action by being charged under the Youth Criminal Justice Act.
 However, in order to avoid the consequence of a permanent criminal record youth can be referred to complete the online Youth Cannabis Diversion program.

-Cannabis edibles will not be sold for another year, but home made food and drinks can be made.
-Ontario's cannabis legislation allows for vaping and smoking the product in public wherever tobacco may be smoked, and subject to the same restrictions as tobacco.
-Home growing is permitted, with up to four plants per household.
+Cannabis edibles are sold in the province in various forms, including baked goods, candies, and beverages.
+Ontario's cannabis legislation allows for vaping and smoking of the product in public wherever tobacco may be smoked, and is subject to the same restrictions as tobacco.
+For home cultivation, up to four plants may be grown per household.